Introduction: Brain Tune E-book

 History proves that injustices progress independently.
 The abolition of slavery did not wait for gender equality.
 Women’s suffrage did not wait for racial justice.
 Civil rights did not wait for labour rights.
 Each injustice carved its own path, demanding recognition and refusing to be postponed until another was resolved.

-Animal liberation requires rejecting sequencing and dilution alike.
-It demands a movement that speaks with clarity, refuses postponement, and insists that justice for animals is urgent and not conditional on human struggles.
-To liberate animals is to affirm that every struggle has the right to progress in full power, on its own terms.
+Animal liberation requires rejecting postponement.
+It demands a movement that speaks with clarity, insists on urgency, and affirms that justice for animals is independent and unconditional.
+To liberate animals is to declare that every struggle has the right to progress in full force, on its own terms.

 5-3 Vegan Messaging and Ethical Clarity